Skip to main content

 Step 1: Define Your Objective

-Before writing any code, answer these questions:
+Before writing any code, answer three questions:

-- Who buys it?
-Engineering and product leaders at mid-market companies.
+• Who buys it?
+(Engineering and product leaders at mid-market companies.)

 Step 2: Create the Configuration